thoughtbot/ios-on-rails/release/ios-on-rails.md

     	NSLog(@"You pressed the add button!");
 	}

 Go ahead and run your project.
-If everything is set up correctly, you should see a full screen mapView and a grey button for adding events.
+If everything is set up correctly, you should see a full screen mapView and a button for adding events.

 # The Add an Event View Controller